ecordes-vt/docs/src/docs/developer/engines/tutorial/README.md

 ### manifest.json

 Because the `manifest.json` file needs to contain the Veritone-assigned ID of your engine (which you don't have yet!), *don't* simply use the `manifest.json` file that comes in the repository version of this project.
 In [Step 1](developer/engines/tutorial/engine-tutorial-step-1), we'll show you how to use Veritone's online UI to generate a `manifest.json` file (including the proper engine ID) automatically.
+Use _that_ file in your project.

 ### package.json